 With over 60% of patients searching on smartphones, Google now uses “Mobile-First Indexing.”
 This means Google predominantly uses the mobile version of your content for indexing and ranking.
 If your site is hard to navigate on a phone, your rankings will suffer.

-Internal linking—connecting one page of your site to another—is vital for guiding both patients and search engine “crawlers” through your content.
+Internal linking is vital for guiding both patients and search engine “crawlers” through your content.
+You should aim for a “spiderweb” structure:

 -

-Home to Service: Ensure your Homepage and Main Navigation link directly to dedicated pages for each specific service (e.g., specific surgeries or treatments).
+Home to Service: Link your homepage directly to dedicated pages for each specific service (e.g., “Hip Replacement”).

 -

-Service to Service: Link related pages to one another.
-For example, a page about “ACL Repair” should link to your “Sports Medicine” page.
-This creates a “spiderweb” structure that distributes authority throughout your site and keeps patients engaged longer.
+Service to Procedure: Link related pages to one another.
+For example, a page about “ACL Repair” should link to your “Sports Medicine” parent page.
+This distributes authority throughout your site.

-HTTPS: Security is non-negotiable in healthcare.
-Your site must have an SSL certificate (HTTPS).
+HTTPS is non-negotiable in healthcare.
 If a patient sees “Not Secure” in their browser, they will likely leave immediately to protect their data.
+Additionally, ensure all intake forms are HIPAA-compliant to protect PHI (Protected Health Information).

 Effective SEO isn’t about guessing; it’s about understanding the vocabulary your patients use.